 When we set out to create the world’s first outdoor elliptical bike, our dream was not just to create a revolutionary new product, but also to launch a new competitive sport.
 In 2010, we took our first step toward realizing that dream by hosting the first ever Elliptical Cycling World Championships, with the female and male victors each claiming the ElliptiGO Founders’ Cup.
 Each year the depth of talent has increased and a new ascent record has been set.
-Read the recap and see photos from the exciting 2016 race.
+Read the recap and see photos from the 2019 race here.

 The Elliptical Cycling World Championships consists of a timed ride up Palomar Mountain that climbs 4,209 feet in just 11.69 miles.
 The average grade is almost 7%.
 Click here to see a route and elevation map of the course.